 Solving complex water issues in the Ottawa River watershed can only come from a strong water movement: citizens who understand, steward and defend our most precious resource.
 Ottawa Riverkeeper wants to empower the youth of today to become water leaders!
 They will be the driving forces in their communities, working to protect the Ottawa River watershed and ensuring a swimmable, drinkable and fishable future for all.
-With this in mind, Ottawa Riverkeeper is excited to announce our latest initiative The Youth Water Leaders Program!
+With this in mind, Ottawa Riverkeeper has created The Youth Water Leaders Program!

-Over a 3 to 6-month period, participants will gain more than 120 volunteer hours through mentorship workshops and the completion of their co-designed volunteer projects.
-They will get to know the watershed and learn about the different policies, regulations and authorities governing it.
-Participants will also get to experience the Ottawa River firsthand as part of a paddle expedition they will help plan!
+Over a 6-month period, participants gain more than 120 volunteer hours through mentorship workshops and the completion of their co-designed volunteer projects.
+They get to know the watershed and learn about the different policies, regulations and authorities governing it.
+Participants also get to experience the Ottawa River firsthand as part of a paddle expedition they will help plan!

 Upon completion of the program, participants will have developed the research, organizational and leadership skills that will serve them well in pursuing the future career of their choice, while making invaluable connections and helping to improve the health of the Ottawa River watershed.